adonath/nanogptx/README.md

 ## Purpose of this Repository
 The purpose of this repository is mostly documenting my own learning progress on recent developments in AI.
 I first wanted to learn more transformers and the process of training LLMs and at the same time I wanted to learn about [JAX](https://docs.jax.dev/en/latest/).
 Give these goals a reasonable project was to re-implement **[nanoGPT](https://github.com/karpathy/nanoGPT) in pure JAX**.
 In the process I have found that I typically ended up with much cleaner code, compared to PyTorch.
 So I decided to split the code base up into smaller reusable and more modular parts.
 Now it can be used for **educational purposes, or as a clean and hackable starting point for small scale experiments on modified architecures, training strategies or experiments in interpretability**.
 I think cooking a new experiment needs to start from a clean lab, so **happy cooking**!

-**Note**: if you need minimal production grade implementations of LLMS you might rather want to check out [official JAX LLM examples](https://github.com/jax-ml/jax-llm-examples) or for large scale experiments and training checkout [Levanter](https://github.com/stanford-crfm/levanter), which is based on [Equinox](https://docs.kidger.site/equinox/).
+**Note**: if you need minimal production grade implementations of LLMs you might rather want to check out [official JAX LLM examples](https://github.com/jax-ml/jax-llm-examples) or for large scale experiments and training checkout [Levanter](https://github.com/stanford-crfm/levanter), which is based on [Equinox](https://docs.kidger.site/equinox/).

-## Features
+## NanoGPTX Features

 Here are some of the features of this implementation:

-- **Hierarchical configuration:** I do like hierarchical configuration as loNg as it is not too deep.
+- **Hierarchical configuration:** I do like hierarchical configuration as long as it is not too deep (3-4 levels max).
 The confiuration system is based on TOML and dataclasses, combined with JAX pytree operations for serialization and deserialization.
-This might seem like a misue of the JAX PyTree system, but it is extremely simple and works rather well.
-It does type coercion to the default type on read so you get a minimal [Pydantic](https://docs.pydantic.dev/latest/) experience.
+The configuration requires setting defaults and on I/O it does type coercion to the default type, to catch errors early.
 - **CLI:** after careful consideration I have decied to support a CLI via [tyro](https://brentyi.github.io/tyro/).
 The code overhead is minimal, as all the configuration is in dataclasses anyway.
 And tyro offers a nice default interface as well as nested commands.
 - **Abstract evaluation and lazy initialization:** I think it is useful to not full instantiate a model on creation, but rather instantiate an abstract description of the array shapes, dtypes and shardings.
-This allows for an abstract evaluation which catches shape and dtype errors early without and using any flops.
+This allows for an abstract evaluation which catches shape, dtype and sharding errors early without using any flops.
 - **Minimal provenance:** The implementation supports minimal provenance of model configs, datasets and training.
+This includes logging of which batch is trained on, saving configs in model files and verifying data hashes.
 - **Support for Pixi enviromments:** this repository includes a `pixi.toml` with pre-defined environments for many scenarios such as CPU, CPU and even TPU.
 - **Sharding strategies**: TODO: support for configurable sharding strategies.
-- **Data preprocessing pipeline:** A minimal function based pre-processing pipeline for tokenization and document cleaning
+- **Data preprocessing pipeline:** A minimal function based pre-processing pipeline for tokenization and custom document cleaning / pre-processing.
-- **Logging**: just as the original nanoGPT this project uses WandB for logging.
-I have considered alternatives (especially local solutions), but found other solutions introduce more complexity.
+- **Logging**: just as the original nanoGPT this project uses [WandB](https://wandb.ai/) for logging.
+I have considered alternatives (especially local solutions), but found other solutions introduced more complexity with fewer features.

 ## Getting started
 This repositiry comes with mutiple pre-defined environmenst in a `pixi.toml` file.
 This makes ir very covenient to run the model in CPU, GPU and even TPU environments.